 PMAC Energy is looking for investment for the secured site located on the banks of the River Tees.
 All types of investment will be considered.
-The returns on investment will be very competitive.
 For full details regarding investment and commercial opportunities please

 Four Reasons to Invest:

 PMAC Energy are focused on long-term innovation and technology to realise our leading market position.
-Our technology is tried, tested, and unlike other Waste to Energy processes such as Gasification, will comply with future legislation.
-It also, importantly, is not dependent on government subsidies.
+Our technology is reliable, tried, tested, and unlike other Waste to Energy processes such as used in Advanced Conversion Technologies, we will comply with future legislation and be able to adapt to changing waste fuel compositions in the future.